AJGreaves/familyhub/README.md

 - Code for animated side-nav taken from this [w3schools.com](https://www.w3schools.com/howto/howto_js_sidenav.asp) post.

-- Code to generate slug-friendly-urls in python taken from this [Flask](http://flask.pocoo.org/snippets/5/) post
+- Code to generate slug-friendly-urls in Python taken from this [Flask](http://flask.pocoo.org/snippets/5/) post

-- Code to generate slug-friendly-urls in javascript was taken from this [medium.com](https://medium.com/@mhagemann/the-ultimate-way-to-slugify-a-url-string-in-javascript-b8e4a0d849e1) post.
+- Code to generate slug-friendly-urls in JavaScript was taken from this [medium.com](https://medium.com/@mhagemann/the-ultimate-way-to-slugify-a-url-string-in-javascript-b8e4a0d849e1) post.

 ## Acknowledgements